The Girl Who Dared

 The Girl Who Dared is a 1944 American mystery film directed by Howard Bretherton and written by John K. Butler.
+It is based on the 1942 novel "Blood On Her Shoe" by Medora Field.
 The film stars Lorna Gray, Peter Cookson, Grant Withers, Veda Ann Borg, John Hamilton and Willie Best.
 The film was released on August 5, 1944, by Republic Pictures.